 Seasoning – You can use any seasonings on this.
 We like to use our Healthy Taco Seasoning on it, but any spice mix will do!

 - Add chicken, broth + spices to the instant pot.

 - Set to Sealing, Pressure Cook or Poultry for 14 minutes.

-- When finished – either naturally release pressure or manually release pressure, shred chicken + enjoy!
+- When finished – either pressure release naturally or manually release pressure, shred + enjoy!

-You can shred your chicken with forks or with a mixer.
+You can shred your chicken with two forks or with a mixer.

 You can make this recipe using frozen chicken breasts.
 Simply add 4 extra minutes to your cook time for a total of 18 minutes and 1/4 cup of extra broth.

 Storing: This chicken will last for 4 days in your refrigerator in an airtight container.
 We like to store it with the broth leftover from cooking to keep the chicken moist.